 December 6th, is National Coal Miner’s Day.
 This is the day we officially take the time to recognize the valuable contribution coal miners have made and continue to make to our state and country.
 December 6th was chosen by the US Senate, thanks to Senator Byrd and others, because it marks the date of the nation’s deadliest coal mining disaster in Monongah, West Virginia back in 1907.

 The Northern Appalachian Coal Mining Heritage Association plans a local event in Fairmont, West Virginia to pay homage to coal mining and coal miners.
-The inaugural event is called the Coal Mining Appreciation Day Swap
+The inaugural event is called the Coal Mining Appreciation Day Swap Meet and

 As the slogan goes, coal mining “helps keep the lights on” across the nation and is important to West Virginia’s economy.
 For hardworking coal miners, however, mining can also be deadly.
 For example, During the recent government shut down, a veteran miner who had worked underground for over four decades was killed in West Virginia.